pwjazz/mwanzia/README.markdown

 Methods marked as @Remote are available from the client.
-Both static and instance methods can be marked as @Remote, and they are accessed from the client using the same syntax as in Java.
+Both static and instance methods can be marked as @Remote, and they are accessed from the client using the same conventions as in Java.

 ##### Java